 What is a Rent Repayment Order?

-A rent repayment order (“RRO”) is an order made by a Tribunal requiring the landlord or agent to repay rent (including housing benefit or housing element of universal credit) where the landlord or agent has committed a particular offence, which are listed below.
+A rent repayment order (RRO) is an order of a Tribunal which requires repayment of rent (or housing benefit or housing costs element of universal credit) paid in respect of a tenancy or licence, by a landlord/agent who has committed a particular offence listed in the legislation.

 - using or threatening violence for securing entry into premises, under s.6 Criminal Law Act 1977

 - illegal eviction or harassment, under s.1 Protection from Eviction Act 1977

 - failure to comply with improvement notice, under s.30 Housing Act 2004

 - failure to comply with prohibition order, under s.32 Housing Act 2004

 - breach of banning order, under s.21 Housing and Planning Act 2016

 - having control of, or managing, an unlicensed property, under s.95 Housing Act 2004 (as amended by para 4 Sch.
 9 Housing and Planning Act 2016)